 - Share experiences and gain knowledge from participation in the U.S. and World Networks of Biosphere Regions

-What is the World Network of Biosphere Reserves?
+What is the World Network of Biosphere Regions?

-The main goal of the World Network of Biosphere Reserves is to inspire a positive future by connecting people and nature today.
-More than 700 biosphere regions in 124 nations are recognized internationally by the United Nations Educational, Scientific, and Cultural Organization (UNESCO) Man and the Biosphere Program.
-National governments assist with nominating and maintaining biosphere regions but local organizations run them.
+The main goal of the World Network of Biosphere Regions is to inspire a positive future by connecting people and nature today.
+More than 700 biosphere regions in 124 nations, including 28 in the United States, gain from recognition and exchanges under the World Network of Biosphere Reserves.
+National governments assist with nominating and maintaining biosphere regions, but local organizations run them.

 More in-depth information about the US Biosphere Network.